kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

   destination: String, // ID of the channel this message is meant for }
 ```

+There should be a way to populate a chat, which is what the `StateSync` packet type stubs.
+This is for the scenario
+where a user establishes a new websocket connection and must receive N messages for subscribed channels, or if they
+scroll up in a channel/conversation and need to load more messages.

 ### Broadcasting
 Messages will need to be broadcast to all relevant clients, an example flow would look like this